 We recently relocated to Sofia, Bulgaria for work – more on that later.
 One of the perks of living in Eastern Europe is the proximity to travel destinations that might be otherwise out of reach on a European vacation due to the desire to visit the main cities (Paris, Rome, London) or time constraints.
-In any event, we were lucky enough to be able to get a last minute flight to Budapest on a whim.
+In any event, we were lucky enough to be able to get a last-minute flight to Budapest on a whim.
 What a surprise!
-Budapest did not fail to impress us with its beautiful, historic buildings, lively restaurant scene and gorgeous waterfront setting along the Danube River.
-I had few preconceived notions about Hungary (paprika anyone?), but I was not prepared for how truly impressive Budapest is today.
+Budapest did not fail to impress us with its beautiful, historic buildings, lively restaurant scene, and gorgeous waterfront setting along the Danube River.
+I had few preconceived notions about Hungary (hot paprika), but I was not prepared for how truly impressive Budapest is today.
 My advice for a peak-season summer city visit is to skip the big ones: too crowded, too hot, and too expensive.
 Instead opt for another capital city that is equally impressive and more affordable: Budapest.

 Where to Stay

 Where you decide to stay has a big effect on whether you like a place or not.
 First impressions do make a difference.
 If you are able to splurge a little or go during the week instead of the weekend, try to stay within walking distance of the main sights.
 We stayed at the Hotel Moments Budapest on Andrássy út 8.
 This hotel is an older building that was totally renovated in the interior.
 It has a delicious restaurant, excellent included breakfast and the location is perfect.
-Andrassy avenue is a pretty, tree-lined street in an upscale area right around the corner from some of the major sites.
+Andrassy Avenue is a pretty, tree-lined street in an upscale area right around the corner from some of the major sites.
 I loved this hotel so much and it was surprisingly affordable.
 The room was large and we scored with a room overlooking Andrassy.
 I almost stayed at the Buddha Bar Hotel which is closer to the Danube; that area is decidedly more congested and touristy, but still nice.
 There are many hotels in both areas and either way you would be close enough to walk to the major sites.

 Hotel Moments Budapest